alenawitzlack/CV/README.md

 ### Language description and documentation
 #### The Nsua of Semuliki Forest
-* In January 2025 me and Saudah Namyalo (Makerere University) are embarking on a new documentation project funded by ELDP.
+* In January 2025 me and Saudah Namyalo (Makerere University) embarked on a new documentation project funded by ELDP.
 We will work on _Documentation and description of the linguistic repertoires, culture, and oral tradition of the Nsua of Semuliki Forest_

 #### Ruuli (East Bantu)
 * Together with Saudah Namyalo (Makerere University) and a number of colleague, I worked on the documentation of the previously not described language [Ruuli](https://www.elararchive.org/dk0089).
 We published [this grammar sketch and a dicitonary](https://langsci-press.org/catalog/book/326), as well as a number of papers on various topics of Ruuli morphosyntax.